List of Toy Story characters: Scud

-Scud is Sid's henchman and aggressive Bull Terrier.
-First appearing when Sid blows up a Combat Carl in his backyard with an explosive, Scud is shown to have a malicious intent towards toys as he lashes out barking and helping his owner torture them.
-His viciousness is first demonstrated when Sid sets a squeeze toy Alien on his nose and commands him to maul it mercilessly.
-Scud is an obstacle for Woody and Buzz as they try to escape Sid's house.
+Scud is Sid's aggressive Bull Terrier and the secondary antagonist of the first film.
+First appearing when Sid blows up a Combat Carl in his backyard with an explosive, Scud is shown to have a malicious intent towards toys as he chews them violently to break them apart.
+His viciousness is first demonstrated when Sid sets a squeeze toy Alien on his nose and he mauls it.
+Scud is an obstacle for Woody and Buzz as they come alive and trying to escape Sid's house.
 Scud later spots Woody and Buzz trying to reach the moving van and pursues them, but is eluded when he runs after them into the middle of a traffic intersection and is trapped by the cars as they crash while trying to avoid him.